Quality-Assurance-DAO/quality-assurance-dao.github.io/content/en/blog/Governance/20211013/index.md

 I guess one of the things that strikes me is that there's nothing more efficient than a centralized government in terms of getting things done in the short term.
 But in the long term it cannot last.
 And what's interesting with a lot of government structures being discussed now is you have structured, competing interests.
 It's interesting how there are technocracies, meritocracies, sociocracy - there a lot of different dimensions of power.
 So you see this sort of power play happening. - *precis of Charlie - [26:01](https://www.youtube.com/watch?v=24ImaWIiChg&t=1561s)*

+## Filip - Reputation as perception

+As Charlie just said reputation will always have something that is social.
+Our personal identity is one thing, but reputation is a totally another thing.
+The reputation of Filip is how I and all the rest of us perceive Filip it has nothing to do with me.
+I have no control over it.
+I may act in a certain way to try to manipulate my reputation.
+But it's coming from outside.
+And it's extremely dynamic.
+So I think to attempt to quantify that needs something revolutionary. - *precis of Filip  [28:27](https://www.youtube.com/watch?v=24ImaWIiChg&t=1707s)*